-In this five-week class, we’ll do generative writing exercises and optional homework assignments geared toward creating vivid scenes and characters, using fresh sensory details, and identifying our distinct voices, all of which are so important in making memoir and personal essays come alive.
+In this 9-week class, we’ll do generative writing exercises and optional homework assignments geared toward creating vivid scenes and characters, using fresh sensory details, and identifying our distinct voices, all of which are so important in making memoir and personal essays come alive.
 We’ll take inspiration from a variety of nonfiction writers—Ann Patchett, Ta-Nehisi Coates, David Sedaris and Maggie Nelson, among others—and practice giving and receiving encouraging, constructive feedback to develop and deepen our writing.

-By the end of five weeks, you’ll take home the tools you’ll need to continue writing memoir and personal essays, as well as at least one completed short draft and seeds for the development of several more.
+By the end of nine weeks, you’ll take home the tools you’ll need to continue writing memoir and personal essays, as well as at least one completed short draft and seeds for the development of several more.

 About The Writing Salon's In-Person Classes

 In-person class schedules are subject to sudden change or cancellation due to Covid.
 We will communicate any course changes to you as quickly as possible.
 Masking, social distancing, and other Covid measures will be enforced in accordance with local guidelines.
 Before your class meets, you'll receive an email from The Writing Salon with more information about your class.
 If you have any questions about in-person learning, please don't hesitate to reach out to us at email@example.com.